calmm-js/kefir.react.html/README.md

 ```

 `fromIds(idsObs, fromId)` assumes that the given `fromId` function is pure.
 It
-the stores and reuses the return values of `fromId` between changes from the
+then stores and reuses the return values of `fromId` between changes of the
 `idsObs` observable.
 Assuming `idsObs` does not produce changes unnecessarily,
 `fromIds` allows large arrays of elements to be updated incrementally.